Is Munich safe to visit? A comprehensive safety guide

 As one of the safest cities in Germany, Munich offers a safe, clean, reliable, and affordable public transport system for locals and tourists alike.

 In general, Munich public transport has a low level of crime.
-But this doesn't mean you should relax and become less vigilant.
-On the contrary, you should always keep an eye on your belongings, keep your valuables close to you or secure in your inside pockets, and you should never leave your phone unattended.
+But do remain vigilant.
+You should always keep an eye on your belongings, keep your valuables close to you or secure in your inside pockets, and you should never leave your phone unattended.

 Important emergency numbers in Munich